 Vicki’s professional experience has been as a Registered Nurse since 1976 in various Louisville area hospitals in the ICU, Recovery, Surgery and Newborn Nursery departments.
 She also worked for AmeriHealth Mercy for 10 years as a Nurse Reviewer and Nursing Home Liaison.

-Currently Vicki serves on many community Advisory Boards including the Mayor’s Healthy Hometown Movement Leadership Team, ElderServe Inc., and U of L School of Public Health.
+Currently Vicki serves on many community Advisory Boards as follows: 1.
+Mayor’s Healthy Hometown Movement Leadership Team, 2.
+ElderServe Inc., 3.
+U of L School of Public Health, 4.
+Coalition for Louisville Youth, and 5.
+Kentuckiana Health Consortium.
 She has been appointed to the Leadership Teams for the Louisville Putting Prevention to Work $7.9 million two year federal grant and Communities Transformation Grant $721,000/year 5 year grant from the CDC (Centers for Disease Control).

 Within the District 13 area, Vicki also serves on the Fairdale High School Heavy Equipment and Safety Careers Advisory Board, FHS Principal’s Cabinet, and Fairdale Elementary FRC Advisory Board.
 She is a member of the Fairdale Lions Club, Fairdale Community Club, Fraternal Order of Eagles #2173, Beechmont Woman’s Club and Valley Woman’s Club.
 As Councilwoman, Vicki hopes to address the concerns of her constituents by attending meetings with neighborhood associations, business associations, hosting open community forums, and sending communications to all households in District 13.